bitnet-io/bitnet-core/doc/README.md

-Bitnet Core
+Qtum Core
 =============

 Setup
 ---------------------
-Bitnet Core is the original Qtum client and it builds the backbone of the network.
+Qtum Core is the original Qtum client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Qtum transactions, which requires several gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitnet Core, visit [qtumcore.org](https://qtumeco.io/wallet).
+To download Qtum Core, visit [qtumcore.org](https://qtumeco.io/wallet).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitnet Core on your native platform.
+The following are some helpful notes on how to run Qtum Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitnet-qt` (GUI) or
+- `bin/qtum-qt` (GUI) or
-- `bin/bitnetd` (headless)
+- `bin/qtumd` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitnet-qt.exe.
+Unpack the files into a directory, and then run qtum-qt.exe.

 ### macOS

-Drag Bitnet Core to your applications folder, and then run Bitnet Core.
+Drag Qtum Core to your applications folder, and then run Qtum Core.

 ### Need Help?